 - Both of the above were based on real people (though Mimi very loosely so).
-What makes La Boheme even more depressing is that the real 'Rudolpho' also died of TB shortly after writing Episodes from the Artistic Life, as did most of the main cast.
-(Except Mussetta... who saved up money to quit prostitution for good after 'Marcello' died, sailed away to start a new life in French Tunisia... only to be killed when her ship sank.)
+What makes La Boheme even more depressing is that the real 'Rodolfo' also died of TB shortly after writing Episodes from the Artistic Life, as did most of the main cast.
+(Except Musetta... who saved up money to quit prostitution for good after 'Marcello' died, and sailed away to start a new life in French Tunisia... only to be killed when her ship sank.)

-- In Eugene O'Neill's play Long Day's Journey into Night, Edmund coughs frequently; he subsequently learns he has tuberculosis.
+- In Long Days Journey Into Night, Edmund coughs frequently; he subsequently learns he has tuberculosis.
 He tries to hide the truth from Mary, his morphine-addicted mother, by passing it off as a "summer cold."
 In the heart-rending final scene, as the relapsing Mary thinks she's back in her adolescence, Edmund tries to break through to her by shouting, "Mother!
 It's not a summer cold!
 I've got consumption!", but she's too far gone for this to register.

 - Fantine in the musical Les Misérables, of tuberculosis.
 However, it's difficult to convincingly fake tuberculosis and sing heartbreaking arias at the same time, so it depends on the actress sneaking in a few coughs when she has the time.
 (The French concept album was more explicit, where Fantine actually sings, "Inspector, I'm sick, sometimes I cough up blood.")

-- In Mega Man X, Dr. Light has this both during the flash back at X's ending sequence in the Continuity Reboot of the first game called "Megaman: Maverick Hunter X" and in the Megaman X: Day of Sigma OVA included in the said game during the flash back showing Dr. Light creating X on his final days.
+- Dr. Light has this both during the flash back at X's ending sequence in the Continuity Reboot called Mega Man: Maverick Hunter X and in the Day of Sigma OVA included in the said game during the flash back showing Dr. Light creating X on his final days.